-This area also the perfect place for pre-dinner drinks and nibbles too, especially when the staff lit the lamps, and kerosine lanterns decorated the pool and stairs before us.
+This area also the perfect place for pre-dinner drinks and nibbles too, especially when the staff lit the lamps, and kerosene lanterns decorated the pool and stairs before us.

-Really it was indescribable beauty!
-It is a Swahili home of fusion; where east meets west in their decor, and with the purity and freshness of pure white.
+It was an indescribable beauty!
+It is a Swahili home of fusion; where east meets west in their decor, and with the purity and freshness of a pure white.

 Kusini House has six staff with varied tasks – to cook our favourite dishes exquisitely; to clean the villa; to prepare and serve our drinks and meals by the pool (or wherever we chose in various locations around the property); to tend the garden often leaving flowers on our bed; to maintain that perfectly temperature (for me) swimming pool; and even do our personal laundry – all included.

-Each evening the bedroom was prepared for me by Samson – with a massive mosquito curtain drawn; the bed turned down beautifully; a fresh flash of cool drinking water; insect spray used; and then the mosquito coils lit.
-Explorason received the same marvellous service also.
+Each evening the bedroom was prepared for me by Samson – with a massive mosquito curtain drawn; the bed turned down beautifully; a fresh flash of cool drinking water; insect spray used, and then the mosquito coils lit.
+Explorason received the same marvelous service also.